 ABSTRACT: After liberalization, privatization and globalization (LPG) policy enactment, Indian banking industry has undergone tremendous qualitative changes.
 International banks are coming to market, which are competing with local banks irrespective with that they are private sector banks or public sector.
 Various banks are available with new offers, schemes, and services with wide range of products.
-Customer has range of choices where proper information can be gathered at cheap cost, the advantage can take of competitiveness.
+Customer has range of choices where proper information can be gathered at cheap cost, take the advantage of and can such competitiveness.
 In the era of globalization customer has more rights to choose right product according their profile, opportunities available for their money.